peterkappus/panoflex/README.md

 ## The Backlog

 ### Do next
-- Search for goals using free text
+- Tree view
-- Ability to create teams & groups
+- Ability to add comments to a goal
-- Ability to delete teams & groups (only when no goals are assigned)
+- Email alerts when people down-stream add updates
+- "Nudge" a goal
+- "Like" an update
+- Include updates at all levels in export
 - Add name of person who created score in export
 - Disallow entering a deadline before the start_date (use validates_date gem?)
 - Allow an arbitrary number of levels for export